maialenz/WetPaws/README.md

   - Navbar:
     - It'll include a link to the three other pages in the site.
 The link will increase on size when hovered over it.
     - in smaller screens the navbar will change to a clickable burger with collapsed menu with nav-links to the other pages
-    - slight change of color on the links when hovered over the buttons
+    - Change of color and size on the links when hovered over the buttons
-    - Will have a logo representing the company and it's name linked to the home page for easy return.

 - **Body:** will differ depend on the page
   - Home page (About Us):
-    - A section with information about the company's owners and a meeting information for those wanted to meet the owner personally.
+    - A section with information about the company's owners and a meeting point for those who want to meet the owner personally.
     - A picture of the owner's dog to familiarize with them.
     - A section with a static but responsive gallery with dog pictures and the owners pictures.
 This would be a section for a future gallery slideshow with customer dog pictures.
     - A section with a playlists from spotify for enjoyment of the user.